July 2016 Summer Newsletter

 In closing, research indicates the existence of expanded health care nursing services by self employed Registered Nurses.
 Our data indicates people and politicians limited knowledge of the expanded scope of practice for registered nurses and nurses delivery of integrated health care nursing services utilizing full nursing capabilities.
 The health care system lacks integrative health care policy for wellness care, prevention, chronic and extended care.

-to include value added nursing hea
+Time is "now" to include value added nursing hea

 lth care services that are delivered consistently